angelicacortes-multipleprojects/aboutme/README.md

 📚🎓 Educational research, assessment, and program evaluation <BR>
 🏛️🔍 Public-sector and interdisciplinary research <BR><BR>

-My doctoral research applies AI/ML and time-series forecasting to water-quality data, with a focus on forecasting residual chlorine concentrations in drinking-water treatment.
+My doctoral research applies AI/ML and time-series forecasting to water quality data, with a focus on forecasting residual chlorine concentrations in drinking water.
 I am also interested in developing reproducible analytical workflows, evaluating how models generalize across datasets, and translating technical results into useful information for decision-makers. <BR><BR>

 Before moving more deeply into data science, my background included work in engineering, educational research, institutional assessment, and program evaluation.
 These experiences continue to influence how I approach data, not simply as numbers, but as evidence that must be interpreted within a broader technical, organizational, and human context. <BR><BR>